>> MRED future students

-A one-time enrollment deposit of $500 is also required before you register for classes.
+A one-time non-refundable enrollment deposit of $500 is also required before you register for classes.

 Funding your degree is one of the most important factors in returning to school, which is why the W. P. Carey School of Business has a financial aid services team dedicated to your specific needs as a grad student.
 We're here to help you navigate billing, scholarships, loans, deadlines, and more.

 To apply for federal financial aid, complete the Free Application for Federal Student Aid (FAFSA).
 The application is available October 1 for the following academic year.
 ASU's school code is 001081.
 Learn more about tuition and financial aid at ASU, including eligibility requirements and answers to frequently asked questions.